inc1x/WolfTube/README.md

 > • Playback positions
 > • Library metadata

-Restore the backup later and continue using your library from where you left off.

-This is especially useful after:

-* Reinstalling the application.
-* Moving to another installation.
-* Updating WolfTube.
-* Rebuilding your local library.
+Backups can later be restored so users can continue using their WolfTube library after reinstalling or moving their setup.

 ---

-# 🎨 Redesigned WolfTube Interface
+# 🎨 Native YouTube-Inspired Interface

-WolfTube v1.21.6 includes interface improvements designed to better match modern YouTube.
+WolfTube is designed to visually integrate with YouTube.

-### Dark Mode

-WolfTube's dark interface follows YouTube's dark appearance more closely instead of using an unnecessarily deep black background.

-### Settings

-WolfTube Settings have been reorganized to provide a cleaner and easier-to-understand interface.

-Settings are grouped by purpose instead of displaying unrelated controls together.

-### Playlist Interface

-Playlist pages use a cleaner design inspired by YouTube's own interface.

-### Selection Interface

-Selected media now has a clearly visible selection state, making it easy to identify exactly what has been selected.
+The interface follows the application's appearance and supports both light and dark environments.

+WolfTube avoids unnecessarily separate interface styles and instead aims to make tools feel like part of YouTube itself.

 ---

+# 🌙 Dark Mode

+WolfTube supports dark mode and uses colors designed to better match YouTube's own dark appearance.

+Interface elements automatically adapt to the current appearance where supported.

+---

-# ⚙️ WolfTube Settings
+# ⚙️ Organized Settings

-WolfTube features can be controlled individually.

-Examples include:
+WolfTube provides a dedicated settings interface for controlling individual features.

+Settings are organized into logical categories such as:

 ### Downloads

+> • Video Downloads
-> • Download features
+> • Audio Downloads
-> • Media library
+> • Media Library
-> • Playlist tools
+> • Playlist Features

 ### Playback